Academic Year FLAS Fellowships for Graduate Students

 - Be enrolled in, applying to, or accepted to a degree program at Stanford University.

 - Pledge to enroll each academic quarter of the FLAS award period in the REEES language course at the level appropriate for that student (literature and directed reading courses do not qualify).
 FLAS awardees will take a minimum of 3 units in the grant language for each of the three academic quarters.
 Language courses must be taken for a letter grade and at the appropriate level as determined by the Stanford Language Center.

 - Pledge to enroll each academic quarter of the FLAS award period in an area studies, international studies, or international aspects of professional studies (law, medicine, business and education) course.

 - Agree to devote the entire award period to full-time study, as defined by the University, without employment or research for which payment is received, unless it can be shown that the employment is part of the student's degree-earning requirements and does not prolong the time normally required for completion of University requirements.

-- Two letters of recommendation, with waiver forms accompanying each letter (letters are encouraged from instructors in Russian, East European & Eurasian Studies disciplines).
+- two letters of recommendations (letters are encouraged from instructors in Russian, East European & Eurasian Studies disciplines)

 criteria for evaluating applications

 - Awards may be made to applicants in a wide variety of humanities and social science undergraduate and graduate degree programs, as well as professional fields.

 - Low priority is given to applicants whose fluency in the proposed language of study approaches that of a native speaker.

 - Low priority is also given to applicants who have not taken the equivalent of at least one academic year of college-level of the proposed REEES language of study prior to the FLAS award period.